JaydeepGo/Customer-Sentiment-Indicator-Extension/README.md

 # Customer-Sentiment-Indicator-Extension
-This extension shows customer sentiment scores based on recent survey scores.
+This extension shows customer sentiment based on recent survey scores.

 ### UI
-The black box on the right side is the indicator.
+The rectangle box on the right side is the indicator.
 ![image](https://github.com/JaydeepGo/Customer-Sentiment-Indicator-Extension/assets/29326238/e3027def-5124-4034-90ec-bf6ca003004b)